 Tools and Techniques for Various Types of Data Analysis

-The diagram shown below summarizes different tools and techniques used in each type of data analysis.
-It will help you develop a fair understanding of what to expect at different levels of being a data analyst.
+Look at the below diagram to summarize the different tools and techniques used in each type of data analysis, that will give you a fair understanding of what to expect at different levels of being a data analyst.

 Most Valuable Skills for a Data Analyst